Metal Roof vs. Shingles: True Cost & Lifetime ROI

 The Real Question Isn't Which Costs More — It's Which Costs Less Over Time

-Metal roof roofing costs more to install than asphalt shingles — that part is true.
+Metal roofing installation costs more upfront than asphalt shingles — that part is true.
 But the install price is only one number in a much longer equation.
-The homeowner who compares only Day 1 invoices is skipping the decades of replacements, repairs, energy bills, and insurance premiums that follow.
-This page builds the full financial picture: installation cost itemized line by line, cumulative 50-year ownership cost, a decade-by-decade break-even analysis, and scenario-based guidance so you know which material wins for your specific situation.
+Davis Construction Roofing Co, led by owner Nichole Davis, installs both systems across the East Georgia and CSRA market and has built this comparison from real job data, not catalog prices.
+This page covers installation cost itemized line by line, a cumulative 50-year ownership comparison, a break-even analysis by how long you plan to stay, and scenario-based guidance so you know which material fits your specific situation.

-Davis Construction Roofing Co has installed both systems across the East Georgia and CSRA market.
-The comparison below reflects real-world job conditions, not catalog prices.
-If you have a quote in hand and want a second opinion, or if you're starting from scratch, the goal here is to give you enough information to make a confident decision — not to steer you toward a higher ticket.
+Davis Construction holds proper Georgia licensing and serves homeowners throughout the Augusta, Evans, Grovetown, and surrounding CSRA communities.
+If you already have a quote and want a second opinion, or you're starting from scratch, the goal here is to give you enough information to make a confident decision — not steer you toward a higher ticket.
+Nichole Davis personally reviews every proposal before it goes to a homeowner.

 Metal vs. Shingles: Key Decision Factors